terpyderp/cambridge/docs/gamemodes.md

 * The "G" series stand for "Guideline" games, or games that follow the Tetris Guideline.
     * GF - Tetris Friends (2007-2019)
     * GJ - Tetris Online Japan (2005-2011)
-* N stands for Nullpomino, only used for Phantom Mania N.
+* The "N" series stands for Nullpomino, only used for Phantom Mania N.
+* The "W" series stands for "Web" games, which are fanmade games released on the web.
+    * WCB - RainComplex.net's Cat Boi Quatro.

 MARATHON
 --------